skycubed/kustomize-file-merge-transformer/README.md

 ## Kustomize File Merge Transformer Plugin

-Kustomize plugin to append the contents of multiple files into a single file.
-While Kustomize can merge multiple files into a single ConfigMap, where each file has a separate key (filename), it lacks the ability to merge the content of multiple keys (file) into a single key (file).
+Kustomize plugin to append the contents of multiple files and file-based environment variables into a single file.
+While Kustomize can merge multiple files into a single ConfigMap, where each file has a separate key (filename), it lacks the ability to merge the content of multiple keys (files, vars) into a single key (file).

 The motivation for this plugin is to generate a single properties file needed by an application for different environments (dev, test, prod).